 CREATE TABLE user ( id integer NOT NULL AUTO_INCREMENT, name VARCHAR(50) NOT NULL, email VARCHAR(50) NOT NULL, is_admin BOOL NOT NULL UNIQUE KEY(id) );

 While most developers working with SQL will understand this command, it’s quite difficult to read.
-Database schemas, on the other hand, are easier to read.
+On the other hand, database schemas are easier to read.

 What is the difference between a database instance and a schema?